abenbihi/deeplab_gpu3/README.md

 It seems that running crf gives wrong outputs on the supelec gpu.
 I don't know why.
 So i wouldn't advise to run densecrf there unless it is inside the network.

-- Compile the crf code
+- Compile the crf code.
 Add the missing link to libhfd5 after -lmatio.

     # In the docker image
 	cd code/densecrf
 	vim Makefile
 	$(CC) refine_pascal_v4/dense_inference.cpp -o prog_refine_pascal_v4 $(CFLAGS) -L. -lDenseCRF -lmatio -lhdf5 -I./util/